AlexGustafsson/quickterm/README.md

   sourceBashProfile: true
   # The number of seconds to wait after exit before closing the notification.
 Not used if keep is true
   delayAfterExit: 3e+0
+  # The working directory to use for commands entered via the UI (may be disregarded, will default to CWD when started)
+  workingDirectory: /Users/alexgustafsson
 hotKeys:
   # The global hotkey used for showing the input view (this value currently does nothing)
   showCommandEntry: option+command+t